-- You will typically receive more surveys if you fully fill out your profile with the survey panel.
-A “profiler” is essentially a short survey (or a series of short surveys) which the market research company can use to better match you to studies.
+- You will typically receive more surveys if you fully complete your profile with a survey panel.
+A “profiler” is essentially a short survey (or a series of short surveys) which the market research company can use to better match you to studies more relevant to your area of practice.
 Not only can completing this help increase the number of surveys you receive, but it can also help reduce the number of disqualifications (attempting to complete a survey, but ultimately not being eligible to do so) you encounter.

-- Once you have participated in a few surveys and have cashed out your rewards, some survey companies will change the status of your membership to “preferred”.
-This means that you may receive more surveys, and/or that you will be able to cash out your rewards faster.
+- Once you have participated in a few paid surveys and have cashed out your rewards, some survey companies will change the status of your membership to “preferred”.
+This means that you may receive more surveys, and/or that you will be able to cash out your rewards sooner.

-- Log into your account to check for studies.
-Not all studies are emailed, and if they are, they are often posted online first.
-If you wish to be first in line for the most lucrative studies, it’s best to check online, rather than waiting to be contacted.
+- Log into your survey panel account to check for studies.
+Not all studies are e-mailed, and if they are, they are often posted online first.
+If you wish to be first in line for the most lucrative studies, it’s best to check your account online, rather than waiting to be contacted.

 - If you are sub-specialist, ensure that you state this somewhere; sub-specialists can often earn even more per survey than general practitioners.